Centered Moments of Weighted One-Level Densities of $GL(2)$ $L$-Functions: Weighted Trace Formula

 \section{Weighted Trace Formula}

-In this section, we derive an asymptotic trace formula for the weighted average of the $m$\textsuperscript{th} Hecke eigenvalue ($m$ arbitrary) over $\mathcal{F}_k(N)'$:
+In this section, we derive an asymptotic trace formula for the weighted average of the $m$\textsuperscript{th} Hecke eigenvalue over $\mathcal{F}_k(N)'$ when $(m,D)=1$:

-Trace formulae are more readily attainable for $\mathcal{F}_k(N)$ than $\mathcal{F}_k(N)'$.
-This is because the equidistribution laws that govern Hecke eigenvalues---and thereby influence trace formulae---are better understood for the space of all forms $S_k(N)$ rather than the space of newforms alone.
-Studying families of newforms usually entails extensive bookkeeping and adapting trace formulae from the ambient space to the space of newforms, e.g., \cite[Propositions 2.1-2.8]{ILS00}.
+Trace formulas are more readily attainable for $\mathcal{F}_k(N)$ than $\mathcal{F}_k(N)'$.
+This is because the equidistribution laws that govern Hecke eigenvalues---and thereby influence trace formulas---are better understood for the space of all forms $S_k(N)$ rather than the space of newforms alone.
+Studying families of newforms usually entails extensive bookkeeping and adapting trace formulas from the ambient space to the space of newforms, e.g., \cite[Propositions 2.1-2.8]{ILS00}.
 Fortunately, we do not have to do any bookkeeping in our study, owing to the strategic conditioning on $k$ and $N$ in our definitions of $\mathcal{F}_1$ and $\mathcal{F}_2$.

 For level $1$, it is straightforward that $\mathcal{F}_k(1)=\mathcal{F}_k(1)'$ because there are no levels lower than $1$, and hence no forms to induce from.